-Is it clear?
+Is it clean?
 Is it attractive?
 Does it make you want to stick around?

 If the answer to any of these questions is “no,” you’ve got some work to do, my friend!

-I currently offer Pinterest profile auditing as a service, and the common problems I come across relate to bios, boards and board covers.
+I currently offer social media profile auditing as a service, and the common Pinterest problems I come across relate to bios, boards and board covers.
 Therefore, let’s address these one by one.